 The best way for an injured rider to avoid having their social media posts misconstrued and used against them is to avoid using these accounts until their personal injury case is resolved.

 However, not everyone is willing or able to cut their social media ties completely, or even temporarily.
 If giving up social media cold turkey isn't a viable option, these tips help you prevent online activity from jeopardizing the ability to collect a fair financial recovery for your injuries:

 - Don't discuss the motorcycle accident.
 Even celebratory posts about walking away from a serious crash can be twisted to suggest you weren't injured.

 - Don't mention your injuries.
 Posts about your injuries will be dissected and used to question whether you're as hurt as you've claimed.

 - Don't post about your activities.
 One of the main things insurance adjusters and defense attorneys hope to see when combing through an accident victim's social media accounts are posts about them engaging in activities they shouldn't be able to do if injured.

 - Ask others to avoid posting about or tagging you in photos.
 Accident victims often "push through the pain" to keep family or social obligations.
 Even if you weren't engaging in strenuous physical activities, pictures could seem to tell another story.
 So ask Aunt Sarah not to post that photo of you holding a football at the family reunion (even if you didn't play).

 Injured in a Georgia Motorcycle Wreck?
 We Can Help

-If you were injured in a motorcycle accident caused by another person or entity's negligence, the knowledgeable attorneys with have the skills to help you understand your legal rights and options for Motorcycle accident compensation.
+If you were injured in a motorcycle accident caused by another person or entity's negligence, the knowledgeable attorneys with Van Sant Law have the skills to help you understand your legal rights and options for motorcycle accident compensation.
 Contact us today to schedule an appointment for a no-cost, no-obligation initial consultation.